pallets/click/docs/options.md

 ## Basic Example

 A simple {class}`click.Option` takes one argument.
-This will assume the argument is not required.
-If the decorated function takes an positional argument then None is passed it.
-This will also assume the type is `str`.
+By default, it's assumed that the corresponding callback argument is not required and the expected type is `str`.
+If the callback takes a positional argument but the option is not passed with the command, then `None` is passed to the callback.

 ```{eval-rst}
 .. click:example::